Haseebi-khan/Object-oriented-programming-in-C-Plus-Plus/README.md

 ---

-### 🌟 Why These Projects?
+### 🌟 Why This Project?

-These examples provide practical, hands-on demonstrations of OOP principles, helping you understand how to apply them effectively in real-world **C++** scenarios.
+This example provides a practical, hands-on demonstration of OOP principles, helping you understand how to apply them effectively in a real-world **C++** scenario.
 Explore the code and elevate your **OOP** skills to the next level! 💡